Aditya-Rawat01/code-zero-agent/README.md

 - clone the repo
 - run uv sync
-- create a .env and give the gemini_api_key value.
+- create a .env and give the GROQ_API_KEY value.
 Thats it.
+- groq has much better rate limits compared to gemini.

 - with minimal change, this can also be configured for open ai keys as well.